 My recollection is that he might also have donned a wig: not an expensive hairpiece but a piece of matted fur pulled from another pocket and plopped unceremoniously on his head.”

 The book is set for release in mid-October.
 It can be pre-ordered now on Amazon.
-I am soooo excited, at last a book filled with rooms designed by one of my very favorite designers, not to mention someone I greatly admire!
+I am so excited, at last a book filled with rooms designed by one of my very favorite designers.

 Here’s the book description from Amazon: